-SEEK's latest research looks at how Australian workers really feel about money, salaries, and workplace flexibility.
-The study examines the relationship between financial security and work-life balance, and how money pressures are shaping the choices people make about their careers and workplaces.
+SEEK's latest research looks at how New Zealand workers really feel about money, salaries and workplace flexibility.
+The study examines the relationship between financial stress and work-life balance, and how money pressures are shaping the choices people make about their careers and workplaces.

 The research was conducted by market research agency Nature on behalf of SEEK between February and June 2025 through an online survey.
-Responses were gathered from more than 4,000 people currently in the workforce (either employed or looking for work), aged 18 to 64, across Australia.
+Responses were gathered from more than 1,300 people currently in the workforce (either employed or looking for work), aged 18 to 64, across New Zealand.
 The data has been weighted to accurately represent the labour force based on age, gender, location, and income.